 Understanding Delta Air Lines's Unusual Options Activity

-On Thursday, shares of Delta Air Lines (NYSE:DAL) saw unusual options activity.
-After the option alert, the stock price moved down to $44.94.
+Shares of Delta Air Lines (NYSE:DAL) saw some unusual options activity on Monday.
+Following the unusual option alert, the stock price moved down to $42.65.

 - Option Type: SWEEP